 Not a huge fan of single point rifle slings, but I used one exclusively in Kuwait, and often used one with my issued AUG-P and M4 when serving warrants as a special agent.
 In both uniforms, I was a tac-medic, carrying an EMT jump kit in a ruck sack.
 The single point kept me from having any tangles when it was time to unlimber the medic pack.

-However, the hilt kept jamming my thumb.
-Over the months, the more I practiced with it, the less enthusiastic my forward thrusts became.
+However, Lakshmi Bai’s hilt kept jamming my thumb.
+Over the months, the more I practiced with that Dawson, the less enthusiastic my forward thrusts became.

 You’re either all-in, or you’re not.